spodell/MCoLA/README.md

 &nbsp;&nbsp;&nbsp; -m&nbsp;&nbsp;maxiumum gene separation (optional: off)  <br />
 &nbsp;&nbsp;&nbsp; -r&nbsp;&nbsp;maxiumum nt residues separation (optional: off) <br />

-7. Output will be in two files, one containing raw pairs and numbers, the other containing tallies for each pair occurring within the maximum separation distance specified on the command line.
+7. Output will be in two files, one containing raw pairs and numbers, the other containing frequency tallies for each pair occurring within the maximum separation distance specified on the command line.
+The frequency tally file (.stats) can be used as input for creating network diagrams with programs such as Cytoscape (https://cytoscape.org)

 mcola_output.raw <br />
 mcola_output.stats <br />